How to bounce back from a vacation disaster | Produced by Advertising Publications

 I should have been grateful for a month-long vacation, but I was a sulky high-school sophomore, trapped in the backseat, spending 100% of my time with my parents when all I wanted was independence.

-When we stopped at Virginia Beach and discovered bodysurfing.
+But when we stopped at Virginia Beach, I discovered bodysurfing.
 It was a huge hit — in part because I could be blissfully away from my parents for a few hours.

 My folks broke from our rigid schedule and we turned a single day in the town into three.
 It was the highlight of my trip.